aredda/BPMN-Tool/reports/issues.md

 - [ ] Adding an image to Profile Window's Form (To upload and show profile photo)
 - [ ] Minor updates of database
   - Notification, should have a new field that indicates if the notification is read or not
+  - A new table Seen, indicates if a message is seen or not

 # Modals
 ### Window